 A seal can be created in two different variants: Yin or Yang (☯).
 In the Yin variant (as I have it on kogakure.de), the letters are carved out of the stone, and the surface remains.
 This time, I wanted to create a rakkan in the yang variant where everything is cut away except for the letters (and an edge).

 The Creation of the Rakkan

-First, I made numerous pencil drawings, first of individual characters that I liked, later of combinations.
+First, I made numerous pencil drawings, first of individual characters that I liked, and later of combinations.
 I wondered how an artist would carve a traditional stamp, how the letters touch and support to give the seal the necessary stability.

 To create a vector shape from this pixel image, I imported the image into Adobe Illustrator and converted it to a vector shape, then reduced the number of vector points and exported it as an SVG file.

-To use my logo as a vector font on the page, I used Font Custom to convert SVG graphics into web fonts.
+To use my logo as a vector font on the page, I used Font Custom to convert SVGs into web fonts.
 Thus, several vector graphics are combined as a single character in a font file.
 Once the font is loaded, the icons can then be displayed in any size and styled with CSS.